 Throughout the months of ESC, Wave #2030 shared an amazing amount of thoughts and world ideas.
 Proud of the artists that decided to take action and participate, VVOVVA thanks each and everyone for their answer!

 As the ESC challenge is an investigation, a window to a future through art, VVOVVA shares some of the general artists’ ideas on what is coming up.
 While asking to ‘look’ into the future, we’ve started the communication with artists that led to some conclusive expectations and even fears.

-Further is published the summary of thoughts, 186 unique artists’ minds — Wave #2030, Summer edition.
+Further is published the summary of thoughts, 186 unique artists’ minds — Wave #2030, Spring/Summer edition.

 First of all, nature & technology.
 The importance of nature definitely comes across in almost all of the submitted artworks.
 However, this interlaced bond with technology seems to be the soil for some inevitable and sometimes non-positive expectations.
 For example, the water necessity, or problems of pollution and waste and how we will be drowning in our own garbage if we do not solve this.
 Perhaps the use of plastic or other recycled materials should be considered by all artists and designers.

 The era we live in is evolving extremely fast.
 Certainly, digitalization boosted every day by the Corona crisis keeps us on our toes.
 Today we feel in ‘isolation mode’, think of new virus types and future pills, that change DNA as in the settings of a computer program. ring/

 In general, the isolation evolves too.
 It seems as face-to-face meetups became a special event, whereas anxiety levels rise with overwhelming technology.
 In fact, our presence now digitized too and became unavoidable.
 As well as our obsession with self appearance and society stereotypes… After all, we must question many things while thinking of the future we want to live in.